KaanOzen-mF/VirtualMarket/README.md

 ![](readmeImages/github_readme_image3.png)

 6. Find the extracted folder in step 4.
-Android Studio should see the folder as a project folder and show an android symbol right next to folder name
+Android Studio should see the folder as a project folder and show an android symbol right next to folder name.
 After selecting the project folder, click OK

 ![](readmeImages/github_readme_image4.png)